sean830314/sean830314/README.md

 AI and Backend Developer
 ------------------------

-I have been learning to code for 5 years after graduating from master's degree in Computer Science, focusing on backend and AI fields
+I have been learning to code for 5 years after graduating from master's degree in Computer Science, focusing on backend and AI.

 * 🌍  I'm based in Taiwan
 * 🖥️  See my portfolio at [MyPortfolio](http://ekko771.github.io/)